google/googletest/docs/primer.md

 To create a fixture:

-1. Derive a class from `::testing::Test` .
+1. Derive a class from `testing::Test` .
 Start its body with `protected:`, as we'll want to access fixture members from sub-classes.
 2. Inside the class, declare any objects you plan to use.
 3. If necessary, write a default constructor or `SetUp()` function to prepare